erutan/sierra-conditions/content/conditions/trips.md

 [Bob Burd's](https://www.snwburd.com/bob/) personal site is very peak focused, but included detailed information on approaches that you could extrapolate from.

-## Ranger Stations

-Backcountry rangers file reports of trails they've been on and also get beta from hikers that have reported back after a trip.
-Calling a wilderness center and getting beta can be very useful.

-Inyo is working on a trail conditions report for internal use, and may share that with the public - since we can no longer go into a ranger station and ask about previous trips that'd be another useful source of information.

-Note: Rangers tend to err slightly on the side of caution when describing how dangerous conditions are... it's a hassle for them when people are lost / injured / die, so don't hold it against them!
-The more touristy / popular an area is, the more information will tend to be padded.

 ## Other resources